tmavroidis/debugging/README.md

 Useful when the source lines are longer than 80 bytes long, saves you from scrolling over.

-Compile as CLLE to use.
+Compile as STRDBGWIDE in CLLE to use.

              /*  Set debugger to 27 * 132 mode                               */
              /* PGM STRDBGWIDE  */